li012589/NICEplayground/README.md

 | MH      | 0.164351   | 1.96883 | 0.00642 | 12.791     |
 | HMC     | -0.421223  | 2.07029 | 0.8738  | 1.68466    |
 | NICE-MC | -0.0109525 | 2.11119 | 0.33646 | 0.893479   |

+## GAN computational graph

+## Saving Structure

+By default, NICE network savings can be found at *savedNetwork* folder and tensor flow summary files at *tfSummary* folder.
+Demo savings can be found at *demo* folder.
+In *savedNetwork* folder, different models are stored in different folders naming after energy model's name when training.

+### demo

+Move all folders at *demo* folder to *savedNetwork* folder and configure `ifload = True`to use demo savings.

+## About NICE network and NICE-MC

+See etc/note.md or the original paper at https://arxiv.org/abs/1706.07561 and https://arxiv.org/abs/1410.8516